-Eldson Enterprises Limited is the governing body responsible for the services provided at this facility.
-The owners have an understanding of the obligation to comply with Ngā Paerewa NZS8134:2021.
+Elsdon Enterprises Limited is the governing body responsible for the services provided at this facility.
 The organisations mission statement and vision are documented and displayed in the facility.
 The service has a current business plan and quality and risk management plan in place.

 An experienced and suitably qualified facility manager ensures the management of the facility.
-A clinical nurse lead (registered nurse) oversees the clinical and care services in the facility.
+A registered nurse oversees the clinical and care services in the facility.

-The service has an effective quality and risk management programme in place with systems that meet the needs of residents and their staff.
-Internal audits, staff, and resident meetings are held.
-Collation of quality data occurs monthly, and graphs are displayed in the staffrooms.
-Corrective actions (where identified) are completed and improvements to service noted.
+The service has a quality and risk management programme in place.
+Internal audits, and staff meetings are held.
+Collation of quality data occurs monthly.
+A health and safety programme is implemented.
+Hazards are managed appropriately.

 There is a staffing and rostering policy.
 Human resources are managed in accordance with good employment practice.
-A role-specific orientation programme and regular staff education and training is in place.
+A rolespecific orientation programme and regular staff education and training is in place.